programic/definition-of-done/standard-requirements.md

 - [ ] The direct URL of strictly confidential information contains an authorization token which expires after a maximum of 24 hours;
 - [ ] Significant user interaction is logged with reference to user and action;
 - [ ] Exceptions are handled properly and not kept quiet unless really necessary.
-- [ ] We comply with Dutch Copyright Law and AVG/GDPR.